joergkrause/svogv/README.md

 }
 ~~~

 > It's important to give the properties a default value.
 Otherwise the builder strips the decorators when transpiling from TypeScript to JavaScript.
+An alternative way could be using the compiler options *--strictPropertyInitialization* and *--strictNullChecks* for the TypeScript compiler.
+Using this may depend on your existing code, so try it carefully.

 Now the form part.
 The form needs to be aware of the decorators.
 So I have created a service that creates a `FormGroup` instance that has some enhancements.
 I named it the `FormValidatorService`.